 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.

 When you're transferring money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

 How long does it take to transfer money from United States to Singapore?

 The length of time it takes to transfer money from United States to Singapore depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
 From the providers that we display, the fastest international money transfer provider from United States to Singapore is Wise, which can deliver the money to your recipient in SGD in Instant-2 Days.
-The slowest provider to transfer US Dollar to Singapore is OFX, which takes 1-3 Days to transfer money from United States to Singapore.
+The slowest provider to transfer US Dollar to Singapore is Currencies Direct, which takes 2 Days to transfer money from United States to Singapore.

 Transferring money from United States to Singapore - The verdict

 When it comes to choosing the best provider for transferring money to Singapore from United States, it really depends on what your needs are.